ROSEN, A LEADING INVESTOR RIGHTS LAW FIRM, Encourages Ready Capital Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – RC

 WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Ready Capital Corporation (NYSE: RC) between November 7, 2024 and March 2, 2025, both dates inclusive (the “Class Period”), of the important May 5, 2025 lead plaintiff deadline.

-SO WHAT: If you purchased Ready Capital common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Ready Capital securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 WHAT TO DO NEXT: To join the Ready Capital class action, go to https://rosenlegal.com/submit-form/?case_id=36512 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 5, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.